 If you’ve been following us for a while (our Insta), you would know that we love sailing!
 We met on a boat, we got engaged on a boat, and we married on a boat!
 Needless to say, we never miss an occasion to be on a boat.

-Good thing, is that Langkawi offers many opportunities for a boat trip.
+The good thing is that Langkawi offers many opportunities for a boat trip.
 We opted for the sunset cruise!
 And it was A-M-A-Z-I-N-G!

 It was a memorable trip and something we highly recommend doing in Langkawi.
 It is also kids friendly.